theJian/cached-fetch/README.md

 The `cached fetch` funtion APIs is same as `fetch` function, but with differences below.

 It will cache calls in the browser and clear after a while.
-The default expiry time is 10 minutes.
+The default expiry time is 120 seconds.

 ```
 cachedFetch('/data.json')